 Some federal, state or local laws may require that diesel engines be equipped with exhaust spark arrestors when they are operated in certain locations where unarrested sparks may present a fire hazard.
-The welder was shipped from the factory with a separate spark arresting unit.
-If a spark arrestor is required secure the spark arrestor to the outlet tube of the muffler using the clamp provided.
-Any spark arrestor must be serviced and properly maintained.

 An incorrect spark arrester may lead to damage to the engine or adversely affect performance.